Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Introduction

 \section{Introduction}

-The pretrained foundation models (PFMs) with a huge amount of parameters, such as ChatGPT, GPT-4, have witnessed great success in various fields ~\cite{jiao2023chatgpt, zhou2023comprehensive, min2023recent}, which demonstrates superior performance on kinds of downstream tasks, such as CV~\cite{wu2023medical}, NLP~\cite{brown2020language}, robotics~\cite{cui2022can}, etc. However, training the large-scale pretrained models is becoming increasingly more expensive, usually requiring scaling to thousands of high-performance GPUs.
+\IEEEPARstart{T}{he} pretrained foundation models (PFMs) with a huge amount of parameters, such as GPT-4~\cite{achiam2023gpt}, DeepSeek~\cite{liu2024deepseek} have witnessed great success in various fields, which demonstrates superior performance on kinds of downstream tasks, such as CV~\cite{wu2023medical}, NLP~\cite{brown2020language}, robotics~\cite{cui2022can}, etc. However, training the large-scale pretrained models is becoming increasingly more expensive, usually requiring scaling to thousands of high-performance GPUs.

-In real-world scenarios, heterogeneous weak computing power are commonly everywhere, such as mobile devices, equipped with limited computational and memory resources.
+In the real-world scenarios, heterogeneous weak computing power are commonly everywhere, such as mobile devices, equipped with limited computational and memory resources.
 Hence, it would be difficult and unaffordable for resource-constrained clients to train the full large-scale models.
-In addition, the resource-limited devices can produce heterogeneous data and bring "data silos" due to the promulgation of rigorous data regulations such as GDPR~\cite{voigt2017eu}.
+In addition, the resource-limited devices have heterogeneous data and bring "data silos" due to the promulgation of rigorous data regulations such as GDPR~\cite{hu2025federated,voigt2017eu,guo2024comprehensive,zhang2023federated}.
 Therefore, a practical problem arises: \textit{ How to release the potential of massive resource-limited devices to train large-scale models uniting the weak computing power and heterogeneous dispersed datasets collaboratively? }